 Does the BR130 include AFCI or GFCI protection?

 No. The BR130 is a standard thermal-magnetic breaker.
-If you need arc-fault or ground-fault protection, look at Eaton's BRAF, BRCAF, or BRLAF series instead, which include the appropriate electronics.
+If you need arc-fault or ground-fault protection, look at Eaton's BRAF, BRCAF, or BRLAF series instead — for example, the Eaton BRCAF115 combination AFCI breaker — which include the appropriate electronics.
+For Siemens panel owners needing ground-fault protection, the Siemens QF120 20-Amp GFCI breaker is a comparable option.
+You can also compare the Leviton LB120-2T AFCI breaker or read the complete Leviton LB120-2T guide if you want a 20A AFCI option.

 How do I know if a BR130 has tripped?